Warren County Democratic Party Central Committee Bylaws

 Article VIII.
 Amendment of Bylaws

-This set of bylaws may be amended at any County convention by a majority vote of the total seated delegates in the County convention.
-All proposed amendments must be in writing and must be submitted by an elected delegate to the County chairperson not less than five (5) days prior to the County convention or by a written petition signed by twenty (20) seated delegates.
-These bylaws may also be amended by a two-thirds (2/3) vote of the members present at a central committee meeting, provided that notice of the proposed amendments shall have been given in writing at the previous central committee meeting and the proposed amendments shall be in accord with the Constitution of the Democratic Party of Iowa.
+This set of bylaws may be amended at any County Convention by a majority vote of the total seated delegates in the County Convention.
+All proposed amendments must be in writing and must be submitted by an elected delegate to the County Chairperson not less than five (5) days prior to the County Convention or by a written petition signed by twenty (20) of the seated delegates.
+These bylaws may also be amended by a two-thirds (2/3) vote of the members present at a Central Committee meeting, provided that notice of the proposed amendments shall have been given in writing at the previous Central Committee meeting and the proposed amendments shall be in accord with the Constitution of the Democratic Party of Iowa.

 Article IX.
 Rules of Order

-* As adopted on March 28, 2005, by the Warren County Central Committee.
+* As adopted in 2020, by the Warren County Central Committee.